prisma/specs/errors/Readme.md

 SDK acts as the interface between the binaries and the tools.
 This section covers errors from SDK, binaries and the network between SDK ⇆ Binary and Binary ⇆ Data source.

-This spec does not list the errors.
-Instead the single source of truth for them is our code.
-Here is a list to their defintions for each error category:
+This spec does not list the individual errors.
+Instead the single source of truth for them is our code where they are defined with their codes and messages.
+Here is a list of links to their defintions for each error category:

 * [Common](https://github.com/prisma/prisma-engine/blob/master/libs/user-facing-errors/src/common.rs)
 * [Query Engine](https://github.com/prisma/prisma-engine/blob/master/libs/user-facing-errors/src/query_engine.rs)